-Have you ever come across a passage in a book that seems to open a door to room in your soul you didn’t even know existed?
-Last night, while reading from the Tao Te Ching by Lao Tzu, I came across such a passage:
+Have you ever come across a passage in a book that seems to open a door to a room in your soul you didn’t even know existed?
+Last night, while reading from the Tao Te Ching by Lao Tzu, I came across such a passage.

 Sages have no fixed mind;